TheHimanshuBairwa/Cat-or-Dog-Prediction-Using-CNN/README.md

 In this Project It is divided into several parts given below

-Part-1: Data Preprocessing
+Part-1: Data Preprocessing:
 In this part we are Preprocessing the Training set and Test set.

-Part-2: Building CNN
+Part-2: Building CNN:
 In this part we are performing several stages which are listed below
 1) Intialising the CNN using tensorflow keras module
 2) Convulation